 “My past experiences, the knowledge gained in the classroom, McComb’s extensive NGO network, and the Net Impact club will equip me with skills to operate an NGO, helping me realize my dream of opening my own NGO.”

 To address the second part of the question, you should highlight your attributes and your strengths which you would be bringing to the Texas community.
-Focus on mentioning about your contribution to class discussions in your strong areas, and contribute to your class mates’ experience.
+Focus on mentioning about your contribution to class discussions in your strong areas, and contribute to your classmates’ experience.
 Also, you should comment on your involvement in 2-3 clubs/ organizations of your interest (both professional and personal) and elaborate on that.
 For example, if you are passionate about soccer and have been a good soccer player you can talk about your passion for soccer and how you would enrich the Soccer Club.
 You may want to show your contribution by creating something new on campus e.g. a new club or a community event, or by leading it.

 Please provide any additional information you believe is important and/ or address any areas of concern that will be beneficial to the Admissions Committee in considering your application (e.g. unexplained gaps in work experience, choice of recommenders, academic performance, significant weaknesses in your application, or extenuating personal circumstances).
 (250 words)

 An optional essay is an opportunity for you to give the Ad Com relevant information that you could not provide in other essays or other parts of your application essays, recommendation letters, and résumé.
-This question is also meant to shine a spotlight on an experience or side of your personality that has not been revealed in the other parts of your application.
+This question is also meant to shine a spotlight on the experience or side of your personality that has not been revealed in the other parts of your application.

-To provide context for a weakness in your profile, like low GPA or GMAT or a gap in your job history, make sure your reason is genuine to convince them that your low grades occurred due to unforeseen circumstances beyond your control.
+To provide context for a weakness in your profile, like a low GPA or GMAT or a gap in your job history, make sure your reason is genuine to convince them that your low grades occurred due to unforeseen circumstances beyond your control.

-Also, keep in mind that your story should not only explain that particular weakness in your profile, but also bring out your other strong personality traits.
+Also, keep in mind that your story should not only explain that particular weakness in your profile but also bring out your other strong personality traits.
 That means your response should be positive, straightforward, and fact-focused and should not sound like you are making excuses for a weakness in your profile.

 Below is an example from an optional essay written by a female candidate to explain her employment gap after she was laid off from her company:

 “The past eight months have provided me adequate time for reflection for my next professional move.
-I conducted research on potential employers, job profiles and reached out to my mentors to evaluate how to use my capabilities and skills.
+I conducted research on potential employers, job profiles, and reached out to my mentors to evaluate how to use my capabilities and skills.
 I have evaluated my career goals and have decided to enhance my skill set by pursuing an MBA.
 On the personal front, this period gave me an opportunity to devote more time to the care of my child and pursue my hobbies such as swimming and traveling."

-Note: For more application tips and tricks, click here:
+Note: For more application tips and tricks, click here.